andr01droth/devops/references/quotestash.md

 "Your job is to help the user achieve their goal.
 Navigating an interface is never the user’s goal." ~Chris Nyffeler

 "I believe there’s a special place in hell for those who 'kick down and kiss up.'" ~Kim Scott

+ "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." ~Charles Darwin

+" To tell the truth is an act of love.
+To withhold the truth is an act of hate.
+Or worse, apathy." ~Gene Kim

+ "Any improvements made anywhere besides the bottleneck are an illusion." ~Gene Kime